rqlite/rqlite/DOC/PERFORMANCE.md

 # Performance

 rqlite replicates SQLite for fault-tolerance.
 It does not replicate it for performance.
-In fact performance is reduced due to a standalone SQLite database due to nature of distributed systems.
+In fact performance is reduced due to a standalone SQLite database due to the nature of distributed systems. _There is no such thing as a free lunch_.

 rqlite performance -- defined as the number of database updates performed in a given period of time -- is primarily determined by two factors:
 - Disk performance